-On 1st January 2012 the National Quality Framework was established for all long day services and pre-schools.
-This framework aims to raise quality and drive continuous improvement and consistency in education and care through services.
+In 2023 the National Quality Framework was reviewed (version 2) This Framework aims to further raise quality and drive continuous improvement and consistency in education and care through services.

 National Quality Framework

 The National Quality Framework aims to raise quality and drive continuous improvement and consistency in education and care.
 This will be done through: